kike-canaries/canairio_sensorlib/README.md

                                                     // sensors.init(sensors.Sensirion);
                                                     // All i2c sensors are autodetected.

-    // Also you can access to special library objects, for example some calls:
+    // Also you can access to sub library objects, and perform for example calls like next:

     // sensors.sps30.sleep()
     // sensors.bme.readPressure();
     // sensors.mhz19.getRange();
     // sensors.scd30.getTemperatureOffset();
     // sensors.aht10.readRawData();
+    // sensors.s8.set_ABC_period(period)
+    // ...

     if(sensors.isPmSensorConfigured())